The list above includes a number of new items we are now able to recycle

 It is important that everything goes in the right place and recycling containers do not contain materials that cannot be recycled.
 However, we know that anyone can make a mistake.
 If you realise that you’ve put something in the wrong container after your recycling has been collected don’t worry – just try and remember for next time.

 If there are low levels of contamination, our operatives will sort the materials and leave any contamination in the containers to be put out in the correct container next time.
 A tag will also be left on the recycling sack or container.
 This is to help you recognise how the different materials should be recycled and make sure that each item is in the correct container.

 If there is a large amount of contamination in your containers, you will get a tag on your recycling sack or container telling you why we have not emptied it and reminding you to put materials in the right sacks and containers next time.

 Contamination may mean that the waste becomes unrecyclable and for that reason our operatives may not be able to collect your recycling.

 Dry recycling (cans, plastics, paper, card and glass) items are sent to reprocessing facilities where it is prepared for recycling.

-Food recycling is taken to an anaerobic digestion facility.
+Food recycling is taken to an anaerobic digestion facility in Wales.
 The process produces renewable energy that is put back into the national grid to power homes and communities, and a compost-type of material that can be used to fertilize land.

-Garden waste is taken to a facility where it is turned into compost.
+Garden waste is taken to a facility in Pembrokeshire where it is turned into compost.